wzli/BetaZero/README.md

 Borrowing from recent algorithms in Deep Rienforcement Learning (such as Deep Q-Network, Policy Gradient, Asynchronous Actor Critic), CNN (such as Inception Network) and Bayesian Neural Networks (such as the MC Dropout approximation), design an elegantly simple archatecture for the purpose of playing 2-play turned based board games.

 1. There will be a single deep neural network to approximate the value function of an input game state.
-..* An additional policy/action model is omitted by design, given the assumption that the valid action space and state transitions for any given state is already known from provided game rules
+..* An additional policy/action model is omitted by design, given the assumption that the valid action space and state transitions for any given state is already known from provided game rules.
 ..* Deciding on which action to take based on itterating through value predictions of each possible state transition is easily compuatable given the action space for boardgames are relatively small (>400 moves even for a large game like GO)
 ..* Allow for more tractable mechanism of action/policy selection and hueistically directed value network updates.